ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/martin-shirlie-album-giveaway.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win Martin and Shirlie Kemp ‘In The Swift Of It’ album!"
+title: "Win Martin and Shirlie Kemp ‘In The Swing Of It’ album!"
 competition-description: "<p>For Martin Kemp and his wife Shirlie, recording a Swing\
   \ album together has been as much of a surprise to them as it will no doubt be to\
   \ their fans.The album is an 'open love letter' of carefully selected, uplifting\